captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## ISAAC:
 Perhaps a touch quick.
+---
+## ISAAC:
-As soon as you finalize the plays my men will set the type, start printing and we will have our book.
+As soon as you finalize the plays, my men will set the type, start printing…
+---
+## ISAAC:
-In a year or so.
+And we will have our book in a year or so.
 ---
 ## HENRY:
 All right, let’s not take a decade.